project-march/tutorials/doc/march_packages/march_simulation.rst

   roslaunch march_launch march_simulation.launch rviz:=false gazebo_ui:=true ground_gait:=true

 One can add an obstacle in simulation by adding the "obstacle:=<<obstacle_name>>" to the command.
 The possible obstacles can be found in the obstacles folder of the march_simulation package.
+The current obstacles were created after four of the obstacles in the Cybathlon 2020.

 Code structure
 --------------